The compression body graph has infinite diameter: Preliminaries

 A \emph{marked compression body} is a pair $(V, f )$ where $V$ is a compression body and $f \colon \partial_+ V \to S$ is a homeomorphism.
 Two marked compression bodies $(V, f)$ and $(W, g)$ are \emph{isomorphic} if there is a homeomorphism $h \colon V \to W$ such that $g \circ (h |_{\partial V}) = f $.
 In what follows, we will suppress the marking $f$ and assume that $\bdy V$ and $S$ are actually equal.

-Biringer and Vlamis define the \emph{compression body graph} $\mathcal{H}(S)$ to be the graph whose vertices are isomorphism classes of nontrivial marked compression bodies, where $V$ and $W$ are adjacent if either $V \subset W$ or $W \subset V$ \cite{bv}*{page 94}.
-They show that the simplicial automorphism group of $\mathcal{H}(S)$ is equal to the mapping class group $\text{Mod}(S)$ \cite{bv}*{Theorem 1.1} for genus at least $3$.
+Biringer and Vlamis define the \emph{compression body graph} $\mathcal{H}(S)$ to be the graph whose vertices are isomorphism classes of non-trivial marked compression bodies.
+Here $V$ and $W$ are adjacent if either $V < W$ or $W < V$ \cite{bv}*{page 94}.
+They show that the simplicial automorphism group of $\mathcal{H}(S)$ is equal to the mapping class group $\text{Mod}(S)$ \cite{bv}*{Theorem 1.1} for genus at least three.
+In genus two, the mapping class group surjects onto the automorphism group, with kernel generated by the hyperelliptic involution.

-More generally, consider the poset $\CB(S)$ of compression bodies, ordered by inclusion.
-We can take the quotient by the action of the mapping class group of the boundary surface $S$.
-This gives the poset of topological types of compression bodies, which we shall denote $\CB_\top(S)$.
-Let $A$ be a non-empty subset of $\CB_\top(S)$.
-We say that $A$ is \emph{downwardly closed}, if $A$ is closed under passing to subcompression bodies.
-Define the \emph{restricted compression body graph} $\CB(S, A)$ to be the subposet of $\CB(S)$ where we require all vertices to have topological type lying in $A$.
+We say a disc $D$ in a marked compression body $(V, f)$ is \emph{essential} if it is properly embedded in $V$.
+In this case, its boundary is an essential curve in the upper boundary $\partial_+ V$.
+We say an essential curve in $S$ bounds a disc in $V$ if it is the image under $f$ of the boundary of an essential disc in $V$.

-The \emph{disc set} $\mathcal{D}(V)$ of a compression body $V$ is the collection of all simple closed curves in $S$ which bound discs in $V$.
-We say a subset $Y$ of a geodesic metric space is \emph{$Q$-quasiconvex} if for any pair of points $x$ and $y$ in $Y$, any geodesic connecting $x$ and $y$ is contained in a $Q$-neighbourhood of $Y$.
-Masur and Minsky \cite{mm3}*{Theorem 1.1} showed that there is a $Q$ such that the disc set $\mathcal{D}(C)$ is a $Q$-quasi-convex subset of $\C(S)$.
-Given a metric space $(X, d)$, and a collection of subsets $Y = \{ Y_i \}_{i \in I} $, the \emph{electrification} of $X$ with respect to $Y$ is the metric space $X_\calY$ obtained by adding a vertex $y_i$ for each set $Y_i$, and coning off $Y_i$ by attaching edges of length $\tfrac{1}{2}$ from each $y \in Y_i$ to $y_i$; the image of each set $Y_i$ in $X_\calY$ has diameter one.
-We shall write $\mathcal{D}(S)$ to denote the collection of all disc sets of all compression bodies $V$ with boundary $S$, and we shall write $\mathcal{D}(S, A)$ to denote the collection of all disc sets of compression bodies with topological type in $A$.
-The compression body graph $\CB(S)$ is quasi-isometric to the curve complex electrified along all the disc sets, namely $\C(S)_{\mathcal{D}(S)}$, and the restricted compression body graph is quasi-isometric to $\C(S)_{\mathcal{D}(S, A)}$.
+\begin{definition} The \emph{disc set} $\mathcal{D}(V)$ of a marked compression body $(V, f)$ is the collection of all essential curves in $S$ which bound discs in $V$. \end{definition}

+A subset $Y$ of a geodesic metric space is \emph{$Q$-quasi-convex} if for any pair of points $x$ and $y$ in $Y$, any geodesic connecting $x$ and $y$ is contained in a $Q$-neighbourhood of $Y$.
+Masur and Minsky \cite{mm3}*{Theorem 1.1} showed that there is a $Q$ such that the disc set $\mathcal{D}(V)$ is a $Q$-quasi-convex subset of $\C(S)$.
+Given a metric space $(X, d)$, and a collection of subsets $Y = \{ Y_i \}_{i \in I} $, the \emph{electrification} of $X$ with respect to $Y$ is the metric space $X_\calY$ obtained by adding a new vertex $y_i$ for each set $Y_i$, and coning off $Y_i$ by attaching edges of length $\tfrac{1}{2}$ from each $y \in Y_i$ to $y_i$; the image of each set $Y_i$ in $X_\calY$ has diameter one.
+We shall write $\mathcal{D}(S)$ to denote the collection of all disc sets of all non-trivial compression bodies $V$ with boundary $S$.
+The compression body graph $\CB(S)$ is quasi-isometric to the curve complex electrified along all the disc sets, namely $\C(S)_{\mathcal{D}(S)}$.

 We remark that there is another natural space quasi-isometric to $\C(S)_{\calD(S)}$, known as the \emph{graph of handlebodies}, which has vertices being classes of marked handlebodies and edges being distinct pairs $\{ V , W\}$ where $\mathcal{D}(V)$ has non-empty intersection with $\calD(W)$.